Home » Recipes » BBQ Pork Tenderloin

 • BBQ Sauce: I like Sweet Baby Rays.
 Feel free to use your favorite, or even make your own.

-• Sriracha: You can use any hot sauce you like, or even leave it out for a milder flavor.
+• Sriracha: You can use any hot sauce you like or even leave it out for a milder flavor.

 • Garlic: Avoid jarred garlic if you can, as it tends to be oily and does not have the best flavor.

-How To Make Pork Tenderloin
+How To Grill Pork Tenderloin

 • This marinade also works great on chicken.